 For Emergency Use Only

 Everyday credit card use can be lucrative, but sometimes you want a card designed to bail you out of any emergencies that might crop up.
 In this case, you’ll want a card with no annual fee and a low interest rate, as you’ll typically carry a balance.

 Many cards offer low APRs, but some of them offer other beneficial perks and discounts.
 For example, GM BuyPower Business CardTM from Capital One® has no annual fee and a 0 percent APR for the first 12 months.
 After that, a variable APR of 18.49% applies.
 On top of that, it offers cash back that can go towards buying a new car.
 You’ll pay nothing if you never take this card out of your wallet, but you’ll still be able to collect rewards when you do use it.

 Small business owners often need help financing work-related purchases.
 Fortunately, several credit cards keep business owners’ needs in mind.
 These cards might offer business-related rewards, flexible payment terms, and low APRs.

-The Capital One® Spark® Cash for Business card, for example, offers unlimited 2 percent cash back for your business on every purchase, a $500 cash bonus when you spend $4,500 in the first 3 months, which also earn unlimited 2% cash back on all purchases.
+The Capital One Spark Cash for Business card, for example, offers unlimited 2 percent cash back for your business on every purchase, a $500 cash bonus when you spend $4,500 in the first 3 months. $0 annual fee for the first year; $95 after that.

 Find the Right Tool